June 30, 2015: Our open submissions period is now closed.

 Website &/or Blog address

 Facebook, twitter, LinkedIn, Google+, or other social networking id’s if any

 A 300 word synopsis of the story.
 Please cover the beginning, middle, and the end of the story.
 The synopsis is our guide to your book.
 This is not the hook or a teaser; we need to know how the story plays out.
 Present your story with style and clarity.

 3. First Three Chapters

 Submit these as a Microsoft Word document attached to your email.
-(NO Microsoft Works, Mac, Word Perfect, or other formats) Only Microsoft Word 2003 or higher will be considered.)
+NO Microsoft Works, Mac, Word Perfect, PDFs, or other formats.
+Only Microsoft Word 2003 or higher will be considered.
 Please use Arial (or similiar)12 point font.
 Include all three chapters in one file; do not send them chapter by chapter.

 When can I send the whole book?

 Can I query with just an idea?

 No, you must have a complete manuscript BEFORE you query us.
-Please, only query us if you have finished and polished your book to the point where you feel it is at its absolute best.
+Please, only query us if you have finished and polished your book.

 How long will it take to get a response?

-If we are intrigued, responses will follow within three to six months; however, we will respond only if interested.
+If we are intrigued, responses will follow within one to three months; however, we will respond only if interested.

 OTHER IMPORTANT STUFF

 Due to the volume of submissions, we cannot accept phone calls, emails (other than the initial query), faxes, smoke signals, messages in bottles, or other methods of inquiry.
 We cannot respond to requests for comments or feedback on manuscripts.

 Please do not send queries or manuscripts by mail or fax.